Expressive arts

 What's working well in expressive arts across Scotland?

-In most primary schools, the expressive arts continue to be used well to showcase children's learning across the curriculum through creating, performing and presenting.
+In primary schools, the expressive arts continue to be used well to showcase children's learning across the curriculum through creating, presenting and evaluating.

-The expressive arts are being used increasingly well to strengthen the level of challenge and reinforce children's learning across other areas of the currciulum.
+The expressive arts are being used increasingly well to strengthen the level of challenge and reinforce children's learning across other areas of the curriculum.

 Secondary schools are beginning to introduce innovative approaches to developing transferable skills through interdisciplinary projects with an expressive arts focus.